DaveBackus/Data_Bootcamp_Book/installing-python.md

 **Step 2.
 Run the installer.**  Click on the Anaconda installer you just downloaded to install the Anaconda distribution of Python.
 Do what it says.

 **Step 3.
-Find and run Launcher.**  Look or search wherever programs are on your computer.
+Find and run Launcher.**  Look wherever programs are on your computer.

- * Windows 7 and 8:  Type “Launcher” in your search box.
+ * Windows:  Click on the Start button and type "Launcher" in the search box.
- * Macs: Finder, Spotlight Search, and Launchpad all work -- whatever you prefer.
+ * Macs: Finder, Spotlight Search, and Launchpad all work.

 <!--
 **Pro tip.**  Put a shortcut to Launcher in a convenient place so you can find it easily next time.
 In Windows, that would be the launchpad or the desktop.